 Related Post: Does Being Frugal Mean you are Cheap?

 Bonus Tip – Shop at the end of the season to get the best bang for your buck.
 For instance, shop for summer clothes towards the end of the fall.
 Just make sure it isn't so trendy that it will be out of style.
-Yes, you will have to wait to longer to wear it, but it can save money.
+Yes, you will have to wait to longer to wear it, but it can save money when shopping for clothes on a budget.

 Where to Shop for Clothes on a Budget